 Going to live your best life for you is the best karma.
 You’re entitled to be happy without purposefully hurting them.
 This hurts them.
 Do not seek revenge; it’ll only hurt who you are more.

-That’s not saying if they have some form of outside karma hit, you are supposed to rise above, after all, that they did to you, it’s human nature and your allowed to feel pleased, if your one that would want to reach out and help them, which most of us have been, don’t they will only hurt you again.
+That’s not saying if they have some form of outside karma hit, you are supposed to rise above, after all, that they did to you, it’s human nature, and you are allowed to feel pleased, if your one that would want to reach out and help them, which most of us have been, don’t they will only hurt you again.
 They will only pull you back into all the unpleasantries.
 Leave them to it and focus on you.

 Questioning why you didn’t get out?
 All those red flags, in the beginning, all those moments you thought something wants not right, yet stayed.
-You are not alone, plenty see red flags but without the understanding make excuses in their own mind, it’s hard when you can see reality at the start of a soul mate that’s treating you better than anyone ever has, your living it breathing it, just because something didn’t add up that you couldn’t see so you stayed makes you normal.
-Now you have knowledge of wisdom and power to take into your future, by the time they treat you worse than anyone ever has, you are often in too deep.
+You are not alone.
+Plenty sees red flags, but without the understanding, make excuses in their own mind.
+It’s hard when you can see reality at the start of a soul mate that’s treating you better than anyone ever has, your living it breathing it, just because something didn’t add up that you couldn’t see, so you stayed makes you normal.
+Now you have knowledge of wisdom and power to take into your future.
+By the time they treat you worse than anyone ever has, you are often in too deep.
 They will find ways to make you feel like it’s wasn’t that bad or wasn’t their fault, or if you’d only change, the brainwashing is slow and intense, your mind is being held captive, and your only job is to stay safe and work it out.
 You can, and you will.